Chair: Nawal Prinja (Jacobs, 2021/2022)

 Chair: Claude Mayoral (Edvance)

 The Task Force has worked on the concept of a reference plant which could be more easily licensed in a given country by taking advantage of an acceptance of the reference plant design by a competent safety authority.
 The report on reference plant concept was published at the end of 2019.
 The Task Force continues to benchmark leading practices regarding licensing and promotes innovation leading to more efficient licensing processes.
 In June 2021, the task force completed the report ‘Design Maturity and Regulatory expectations for Small Modular Reactors’ jointly with SMRTF, which identified country specific approaches to licensing and the required design maturity to engage regulators in the licensing processes.
-In December 2021 the Task Force published a report on the different interpretations of regulatory requirements, setting out the challenge posed to the nuclear industry by the current national approach to nuclear regulation.
+The Task Force is currently working on the topic of different interpretations of regulatory requirements.

 IAEA Nuclear Safety Standards Task Force